Radon transformation on reductive symmetric spaces: support theorems: Notation and preliminaries

 Examples of reductive symmetric spaces are spheres, Euclidean spaces, pseudo-Riemannian hyperbolic spaces and the De Sitter and the anti De Sitter space.
 Also a Lie group $G$ of the Harish-Chandra class may be viewed as a reductive symmetric space.
 In fact

 is a diffeomorphism and $\diag(G)$ is the fixed point subgroup of the involution $(g_{1},g_{2})\mapsto(g_{2},g_{1})$ of $G$.
 Therefore $(G\times G)/\diag(G)$ is a symmetric space.
 Since $\Cen_{K}(\g[a])$ meets every connected component of $G$ (see \cite[7.33]{Knapp_LieGroups}), the subgroup $\diag(G)$ of $G\times G$ is essentially connected, hence $(G\times G)/\diag(G)$ is of the Harish-Chandra class.
 Another important class of symmetric spaces is the class of Riemannian symmetric spaces of non-compact type.
-These symmetric spaces are obtained by taking $G$ to be a non-compact connected semi-simple Lie group and $\sigma$ to be equal to a Cartan involution $\theta$ of $G$.
-The symmetric space is then of the form $X=G/K$.
+These symmetric spaces are obtained by taking $G$ to be a non-compact connected semi-simple Lie group and $\sigma$ to be a Cartan involution of $G$.

-From now on we will always assume the following. \begin{enumerate}[(i)] \item $G$ is a reductive Lie group of the Harish-Chandra class. \item $\sigma$ is an involution of $G$ and $H$ is an open subgroup of the fixed point subgroup $G^{\sigma}$. \item $\theta$ is a Cartan involution commuting with $\sigma$ and $K=G^{\theta}$. \item $H$ is a essentially connected. \item $X$ is the reductive symmetric space $G/H$. \end{enumerate}